Nihal193/Nihal193/README.md

 - 👋 Hi, I’m @Aadityansha verma
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning c programming
-- 💞️ I’m looking to collaborate on Restaurant project
+- 💞️ I’m looking to collaborate on chat application  project
 - 📫  telegram here NIHALverma23
 <!---
 Nihal193/Nihal193 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.